-Training and educational methodology: Proposals must demonstrate enhanced knowledge and skills of participants, and trainer/educator teams are encouraged to develop new and innovative ways for learning to take place.
-Projects that create electronic or written educational products (e.g. manuals, web-based information or databases) should have an accompanying training component for use of that product, such as training sessions or tutorials.
-If the audience you intend to reach through this project are from underserved communities, please describe how you intend to reach and engage them.
+Training and educational methodology: Proposals must demonstrate adequate skills of project team members to conduct the project activities.
+Trainer/educator teams are encouraged to develop new and innovative ways to facilitate learning.
+Projects that create electronic or written educational products (e.g. manuals, web-based information, or databases) should have an accompanying training component for using that product, such as training sessions or tutorials.
+If the audience you intend to reach through this project is from underserved communities, please describe how you intend to reach and engage them.
 (Underserved communities may include those that have difficulties accessing opportunities due to language, cultural, location, or resource barriers.)